Psilocybe serbica: Habitat

 Psilocybe serbica is found growing mostly in groups, on well decayed deciduous and coniferous wood, and along Urtica spp. or Rubus spp. on twigs, compost, plant residue in forests, usually in moist places along creeks, forest paths, and roadside verges.
 It is not reported to be synanthropic as Psilocybe cyanescens but rarely it may occur also on woodchips.

 Alkaloid content

 In Psilocybe serbica var. arcana, concentrations of psilocin and psilocybin were in the range of 0.412–7.922 mg/g and 0.002–8.878 mg/g (dry weight), respectively.
 The concentrations of psilocin (0.027–2.485 mg/g) and psilocybin (1.553–15.543 mg/g) determined in var. bohemica were found significantly higher.
-In this study, the concentration of 15.543 mg/g psilocybin in var. bohemica was the highest determined in the whole dataset and P. serbica is thus the most potent Psilocybe species in Europe.
+In this study, the concentration of 15.543 mg/g psilocybin in var. bohemica was the highest determined in the whole dataset and P. serbica is therefore comparable with the highly potent P. azurescens with psilocybin concentrations reported of up to 17.8 mg/g.